ghassbomb/ghassbomb.github.io/content/posts/economics-in-one-lesson.md

   - Economics
   - Political Economy
 draft: false
-summary: In which I summarize the points of Henry Hazlitt's book Economics in One Lesson—a libertarian treatise.
+summary: Henry Hazlitt's book is a brilliant introduction to the more abstract — less mathematical, more political — ideas of economics, with an honest libertarian bias.
 ---

 ## Blurb